Culling the herd of moments with penalized empirical likelihood: Numerical studies

 In terms of the numerical implementation, we compute the PEL estimates by the \emph{modified two-layer coordinate descent algorithm} \citep{ChangTangWu2018}.
-The SCAD penalty is used for both $P_{1,\pi}(\cdot)$ and $P_{2,\nu}(\cdot)$ in \eqref{eq:est11} for all the numerical experiments in this paper, and the tuning parameters $\nu$ and $\pi$ are chosen by the Bayesian information criterion.
+The SCAD penalty is used for both $P_{1,\pi}(\cdot)$ and $P_{2,\nu}(\cdot)$ in \eqref{eq:est11} for all the numerical experiments in this paper with local quadratic approximation \citep{FanLi2001}, and the tuning parameters $\nu$ and $\pi$ are chosen by the Bayesian information criterion (BIC).
+Specifically, we use the following BIC type function: